 Make sure to see landmarks like the Bridge of Sighs and Radcliff Camera.
 Once you’ve had your fill of the colleges there’s still plenty left to do.

 Oxford is home to a number of first-rate museums like the Natural History Museum, the Ashmolean and the Pitt Rivers Museum, which is unique in that it catalogues its items by item type as opposed to age or geography.

 Make sure to stop by the Oxford Covered Market for some local goods, and to climb to the top of the University Church of St Mary the Virgin for a panoramic view of Oxford.

 By Darek of DarekandGosia

 London is a fantastic city, but you should remember that there are many great places to visit just outside of the capital.
 If you are looking for an easy day trip from London by train, visit St Albans, a charming and historic English city located northwest of London.

 The journey can take as little as 18 minutes (depending on the type of train) and the train station is close to the centre of town.

 There are many beautiful medieval buildings, cute cafes and a Sunday market, where you can buy many local homemade products.
 Try to visit the Cathedral and Abbey Church of Saint Alban, key landmarks of the city.

 On a sunny day, a picnic in Verulamium Park would be a great idea too!

-If you have a bit more time, before going back to London, visit Ye Olde Fighting Cocks – the oldest pub in Great Britain – it really is a nice way to finish your day out.
+If you have a bit more time, before going back to London, visit Ye Olde Fighting Cocks, the oldest pub in Great Britain.
+A very British nice way to finish your day out.

 By Dan of Horo Travel Memories

 Shrewsbury is an often overlooked UK destination and not one that everyone has even heard of, let alone visited.
-Even lesser known is that a direct train from London that can get you from the nation’s capital to the county town of Shropshire in just over two and a half hours.
+Even less known is that a direct train from London that can get you from the nation’s capital to the county town of Shropshire in around two and a half hours.